-She was having a hard enough time controlling her wavering voice as it was and her situation didn't get any better as they both shook their heads no. After a few moments of contemplation she stood up and grabbed Inuyasha's hand.
-She immediately walked him over to where the figure stood, "What about now?"
+She was having a hard enough time controlling her wavering voice as it was and Kagome's situation didn't get any better as they both shook their heads no. After a few moments of contemplation she stood up and grabbed Inuyasha's hand.
+This was not a battle to lose and Kagome was not one to take something lying down.
+She immediately walked him over to where the corporeal figure stood, "What about now?"

 Inuyasha hesitantly sniffed the area once again but shook his head no. Kagome very calmly, in her perspective anyways, looked over towards Miroku pleadingly.
 "Miroku please tell me you sense something, anything will do right now.
 I'll even let you grope me if you say yes."

 For an instant the lecherous monk's eyes lit up but she quelled it with her serious glare.
+It was quite clear that he put a large amount of effort into scanning the area with his holy powers.
+He made the familiar chants, pulsed his energy and checked the clearing for demonic symbols on anything they may have slept near.
 After clearing his throat he shook his head, "Sorry Kagome, there is nothing out of the ordinary."